Lowest Taxes in Europe

 European country Peculiarities of income tax accrual Standard rate of income tax

-Gibraltar The rate of income tax depends on the system chosen: surcharge or gross income.
-The allowance system provides for tax on income minus allowances, with the following rates applying: first £4,000 – 16%; next £12,000 – 19%; thereafter – 41%.
-System based on gross income: first £10,000 – 8%; next £7,000 – 22%; thereafter up to £25,000 – 30%.
-Then the tax rate for income over £25,000: first £17,000 – 18%; next £8,000 – 21%; next £15,000 – 27%; next £65,000 – 30%; anything above that – 27%.
-Gibraltar also has social security contributions: 10% of an employee’s gross income, with a minimum of £12.10 and a maximum of £36.30 per week; 20% of an employer’s gross income, with a minimum of £28.00 and a maximum of £50.00 per week; 20% of a self-employed person’s gross income, with a minimum of £25.00 and a maximum of £50.00 per week.
-There is no such tax liability: VAT, on wealth, on legacy, on estates, on dividends, on gifting and no social contributions.
-It should be noted that income of £11,450 is not subject to income tax.
-In addition, the country applies a variety of deductions that reduce the fiscal burden and create conditions for Gibraltar to retain the status of the territory with the lowest taxes in Europe for a long time to come. between 8 per cent and 30 per cent
+Gibraltar Where the rate of income tax, of course depends on which system chosen.
+Surcharge or gross income, so in allowance system, tax is paid on income minus allowances and the rates are: first 4,000 pounds – 16%, next 12,000 pounds – 19%, after that-41%.
+Gross income system: first 10,000 pounds – 8%; next 7,000 pounds-22%; after that up to 25,000 pounds-30%.
+Then the tax rate for income over £25,000: the first £17,000 – 18%; next £8,000 – 21%, next £15,000 – 27%, next £65,000 – 30%, and anything over that – 27%.
+Payments for social security in Gibraltar are also imposed at a rate of 10% of the employee’s gross salary, minimum £12.10 and maximum £36.30 a week; 20% of the gross income of the employer, minimum £28.00 and maximum £50.00 a week; and a similar charge of 20% of a self-employed individual’s gross income, minimum £25.00 and maximum £50.00 a week.
+No such tax liability exists: a consumption tax such as VAT; a wealth tax; inheritance tax; death duty; tax on dividends; tax on gifts, and no social security contributions.
+It is to be noted that an income of £ 11,450 does not attract any income tax.
+Besides, the country also applies a variety of deductions that reduce the fiscal burden and create conditions for Gibraltar to retain its status of the territory with the lowest taxes in Europe for a long time to come. between 8 per cent and 30 per cent

 Slovakia Current income tax rates: the tax base exceeding the subsistence minimum by 176.8 times (i.e. up to 38 553.01 EUR) is taxed at the rate of 19%, everything more – 25%; dividends – 7%; capital gains – 19%.
 There are no local taxes on personal income in this European country.
 19%/25%

-Montenegro Residents pay tax on worldwide income from any source, non-residents – only on income related to a permanent establishment in Montenegro, as well as on royalties, interest and from the rental of local immovable property.
+Montenegro Residents pay tax on worldwide income from any source, non-residents – only on income related to a permanent establishment in Montenegro, as well as on royalties, interest, and from the rental of local immovable property.
 From 1 January 2022, this European country has a progressive taxation scale: up to 700 EUR (gross) – no tax; from 701 to 1,000 – 9%; from 1,001 – 15%.
 Entrepreneurs pay tax at the following rates: from 8,400.01 to 12,000 EUR – 9%; from 12,000.01 EUR – 15%.
-A few years ago, the 9% income tax rate was the lowest in Europe, but the progressive scale has levelled this advantage, but Montenegro continues to be an attractive jurisdiction for tax residency.
+A few years ago, the 9% income tax rate was the lowest in Europe, and the progressive scale leveled this advantage, but Montenegro continues to be an attractive jurisdiction for tax residency.
 9%/15%

 Czech Republic Since 2021, the Czech Republic has introduced a progressive taxation system for personal income: up to CZK 1,867,728 (~78,420 EUR) – 15%; anything above that – 23%.
 The income tax rate of 15% corresponds to the European average.
 15%/23%